rizinorg/rizin/doc/debug-internals.md

 Most of the time a debugger is used by a human to try to understand subtle problems with software and/or hardware.
 That task would be very difficult without a user interface of some kind.
-The CLI commands exposed to radare are implemented in here.
+The CLI commands exposed to Rizin are implemented in here.
 To get more information about this interface, consult the user manual or try "d?" to get a crash course.